macabdul9/bitcoin-price-prediction/README.md

 # bitcoin-price-prediction
-predicts the price of bitocin and other cyrpto currencies
+predicts the price of bitcoin.